dhuffer/ramos/README.md

 ramos
 =====

-Run an Entire OS from Ramdisk
+Run an Entire Linux OS from Ramdisk